kristopolous/PiggyPack/README.md

 The article on the technique itself can be found [here](http://qaa.ath.cx/PiggyPack.html).

+## Usage

+Their are two generously commented files:

+ * get-payload-from-web.sh - It gets the payloads from the web, starting from youtube and ending as a 3gp file
+ * piggyunpack.rb - The code to separate the image from the audio

 ## Related Work

 A number of people have contacted me and made projects inspired from this.